scp756-221/course-site/docs/a0/page.md

 ## Set a budget alert

 In this final step, you will set up an alert so that AWS emails you whenever your monthly bill has gone above a specified limit.
-We suggest a limit of $20 US but you can set any value you find comfortable.
+Note that AWS bills in USD though its dashboard does perform dynamic currency conversion to show an approximation of your charge in the local currency.
+(The charge to your credit card remains in USD though.)
+We suggest a limit of USD20 but you can set any value you find comfortable.
 These alerts are useful if you forget to turn a service off and leave it running&mdash;AWS will alert you that you're racking up unexpected charges.
+There are also mobile apps (for [iOS](https://apps.apple.com/us/app/aws-console/id580990573) and [Android](https://play.google.com/store/apps/details?id=com.amazon.aws.console.mobile&hl=en_US)) to monitor and manage EC2 and S3.
+(The app only manages a subset of AWS services.)

 0. Sign on using your IAM administrative user.
 1. Type `budget` in the service search bar at the top of the page.